Brigitte Blobel

-Brigitte Blobel (21 November 1942 – 7 August 2024) was a German novel writer and screenplay writer from Hamburg.
+Brigitte Blobel (21 November 1942 – 7 August 2024) was a German novelist and screenwriter from Hamburg.
 A prolific writer of German books, she is known for writing the Neues vom Süderhof books, on which the TV show was based.

 Personal life and death

-Brigitte Blobel was married to Wolfram Bickerich from 1990.
-From 1999 onwards they lived mostly on their small farm in Mallorca or in Hamburg.
+Brigitte Blobel married to Wolfram Bickerich in 1990.
+From 1999 onward they lived mostly on their small farm in Mallorca or in Hamburg.
 Blobel had two adult children from her first marriage.
 She died on 7 August 2024, at the age of 81.